AgustinSRG/Showdown-ChatBot/doc/faq.md

 **Where I can report bugs or suggestions?**
  - Here: [https://github.com/asanrom/Showdown-ChatBot/issues](https://github.com/asanrom/Showdown-ChatBot/issues)

-**Why can't I use any of the bot commands**
+**Why can't I use any of the bot commands?**
- - Maybe you forgot configure the commands in the *Command Parser* manu option at the control panel of your bot.
+ - Maybe you forgot configuring the commands in the *Command Parser* menu option at the control panel of your bot.
  - There are commands everyone can use, but the mayority of them require certain rank to be used.
 You can change this with the command `set` and `grant` or using the control pannel (*Commmand Parser* -> *Permissions*).

 **My bot gets locked every time it joins the server, what is happening?**